aditya0yadav/gsoc-proposal/README.md

 ### **2. Related Work**
 This project builds upon and complements existing work in the Apache Beam ecosystem:

-- **Existing Beam ML Connectors**: The project will follow patterns established by existing ML connectors like those for TensorFlow and PyTorch, ensuring consistency in the Beam ecosystem.

 - **Vector Database Integrations**: While initial work exists for some feature stores, complete source and sink implementations are missing.
 This project fills those gaps.

 - **Pinecone Integration Specifics**: Pinecone supports operations like upsert which are ideal for streaming pipelines.
 The connector will leverage these capabilities to enable live embedding updates without pipeline interruption.
 Existing Python clients will serve as reference implementations.